 First, though you may have done a bit of homework to start, in order to know for certain if you have anxiety (or something else) an actual diagnosis requires a proper assessment from a licensed mental health professional.
+You may also want to find a mental health professional who has specialized training in working with human-animal bonds in counseling, as the American Counseling Association has recommended that mental health professionals who aren't specialized not write letters for their clients in order to maintain the safety of the client, animal, and the public.
 To find a certified mental health professional, they can typically be found at your school’s health or counseling services.
 Many college campuses have licensed mental health providers on staff (psychologists, psychiatrist, social workers, etc.).
 You could also talk with your health care provider, who may be able to make a referral for you (for more tips, check out How to find a therapist in the Go Ask Alice! archives).
 With a proper diagnosis, a mental health care provider can offer a treatment plan that works for you, as there are many options available.
 It may even be the case that an ESA would help alleviate your mental health symptoms.
 But, again, a professional recommendation ensures that it’s the best treatment option for your unique needs.

 On to more about ESAs specifically: The benefit to humans is thought to be through the consistent presence and interaction with an ESA in order to enhance feelings of happiness, security, and self-worth.
 ESAs also help to reduce feelings of loneliness and isolation, as well as alleviate symptoms of emotional disorders (including anxiety disorder).
 However, it’s worth noting here that research on the therapeutic benefits specific to ESAs is still developing.
 And, though they live at home with their human partner and don’t require special training, certification, or registration — they are not considered pets.
 As you explore the possibility of whether an ESA is right for you, there are additional factors you may want to consider.
 These include the risk of infection or injury from an animal, as well as financial, social, and emotional challenges to taking care of one.